FaceBeer/.github/profile/README.md

 - Creating a secure website involved issuing

 ## Accomplishments that we're proud of
+We're proud of our entire development process.
+Over the course of this weekend, we have been able to take this project from a simple idea to a working and polished prototype.
+In particular, our custom machine learning model, ergonomic CAD design, and secure back-end were tough challenges that our team was able to overcome.

 ## What we learned
+Our greatest learning outcomes throughout this project were due to the exchanging of knowledge between team members.
+Our team was able to share deep understanding across a variety of topics with each other.
+This allowed members with weaker understandings in particular areas like machine learning, web development, cybersecurity, and CAD to learn from those with more experience.

 ## What's next for FaceBeer
+We plan to continue working to better refine the accuracy of our alcohol sensor to best estimate the user's BAC.
+We would also like to conduct local market research to see if any businesses in Worcester would be interested in using our product.